By JOHN SAKALA

 Notwithstanding the current legal and arbitration processes currently underway in Zambia, South Africa and under UNCITRAL, Vedanta remains committed to seeking resolution through dialogue and constructive engagement with the Government of Zambia and ZCCM-IH.

-This is according to a media statement R&A Strategic Communications Charmane Russell and Marika Muller.
+This is according to a media statement by R&A Strategic Communications Charmane Russell and Marika Muller.